Working with Docker Registries

 - pip install .

-and then run the command pip install .
+This freestyle step pulls the image python:3.6.4-alpine3.6 from Docker Hub, and then runs the command pip install . inside it.

-inside it.
-You can see the images get pulled in the Codefresh pipeline log.
+You can see the images that get pulled in the Codefresh pipeline log.

-The image will also be cached in the image cache without any other configuration.
+The image is also automatically cached in the image cache.

 Pulling private images

-To pull a private image from one of your connected registries, again you mention the image by name and tag.
-In order for Codefresh to understand that you are talking about a private image, you need to prepend the appropriate prefix of the registry domain.
+To pull a private image from one of your connected registries, in addition to specifying the image by name and tag, you must also prepend the appropriate prefix of the registry domain.
+The registry domain prefix is required for Codefresh to understand that it is a private image.

 registry-name.azurecr.io/my-docker-repo/my-image-name:tag

-For example, if you have connected Azure, AWS and Google registries, you can pull 3 images for each in a pipeline like this:
+For example, if you have connected Azure, AWS, and Google registries, you can pull three images for each in a pipeline like this:

 codefresh.yml